 When an implementation of a decision appears in a pull request, link to the relevant

-Decision-making bodies and those proposing decisions should explicitly distinguish between decisions that are two-way doors (easy to reverse later) and one-way doors (difficult or impossible to reverse later).
-For one-way doors, teams should carefully weigh alternatives and tradeoffs and take extra care to ensure broad participation and stakeholder input.
-For two-way doors, teams should feel free to move quickly, without compromising the principles and procedures described herein.
+Councils and those proposing decisions should explicitly distinguish between decisions that are two-way doors (easy to reverse later) and one-way doors (difficult or impossible to reverse later).
+For one-way doors, councils should carefully weigh alternatives and tradeoffs and take extra care to ensure broad participation and stakeholder input.
+For two-way doors, councils should feel free to move quickly, without compromising the principles and procedures described herein.

-Project Jupyter makes decisions using a consensus-seeking model.
+Project Jupyter councils make decisions using a consensus-seeking model.
 You can read about this model here (link).
-The decision-making body for this project is documented here (link).
+The council for this project is documented here (link).